-The medical device industry is forecast to rise by over 5 per cent a year and reach nearly $800 billion by 2030.
-Increasing demand for innovative new devices (think wearable) and services (think health data), as lifestyle diseases become more prevalent, and the huge potential in emerging markets is driving this increase.
+The medical device industry is forecast to rise by over 5 percent a year and reach nearly $800 billion by 2030.
+Increasing demand for innovative new devices (think wearable) and services (think health data), as lifestyle diseases become more prevalent, the massive potential in emerging markets is driving this increase.

 In this article, I'll share with you some of the top reasons why licensing is one of the best go-to-market strategies for medical devices and technologies.

 Licensing is one of the best ways to get your device into the market faster, especially if you lack resources.
 Medical device R&D is becoming more technically complex, requiring many different technologies, and often faces the growing complexity of the regulatory approval process.
 The demand for innovation is shortening development timelines, and many of the largest companies are moving out of the R&D part of the medical device business due to increasing technological innovation.